| Manhattan Range, OH | |

 |

-In the late 1980s, the Coast Guard offered to sell the Manhattan Range Lights to Hansen Industries, but a deal was instead agreed upon whereby Hansen Industries would be given the lights if they would simply remove them.
+In the late 1980s, the Coast Guard offered to sell the metal towers used for the Manhattan Range Lights to Hansen Industries, but a deal was instead agreed upon whereby Hansen Industries would be given the towers if they would simply remove them.
 Late one summer afternoon, a few employees of Hansen Industries departed their workplace aboard a boat with a barge and crane in tow.
-Cutting down the towers proved more difficult than expected, but after trimming the taller rear tower to match the 20-foot height of its mate, the pair were transported back to Hansen Industries where they were placed in the parking lot.
+Cutting down the towers proved more difficult than expected, but after trimming the taller rear tower to match the twenty-foot height of its mate, the pair was transported back to Hansen Industries and placed in the parking lot.
 The owner of the Lighthouse Cafe later purchased the front tower and relocated it to his business at 2605 Broadway.
-(The restaurant has since been converted to the Six Pack Bar & Grill.)
-The Front Range is now painted a solid white, while the Rear Range is pale yellow with a blue roof and ventilator ball.
-After their removal, the range lights were replaced by a skeletal tower and day marker.
-References
+The restaurant was later converted to the Six Pack Bar & Grill, and then the Lighthouse Banquet Hall.
+In 2015, the Toledo Zoo purchased the restaurant and front tower with plans to turn the restaurant building into administration offices.
+At that time, the Front Range was painted red after having been white, while the Rear Range was pale yellow with a green roof and ventilator ball.
+By 2023, the front tower had returned to Hansen Industries, where both range towers can now be found.
+The front tower now has a ventilator ball, and it has been painted in yellow and green to match the rear tower.